-Kate is a non-executive member of the Office for Budget Responsibility’s Oversight Board.
+In 2017 Kate was appointed as a Commissioner of the National Infrastructure Commission.
 She is the Chairman of Trustees for the British Coal Staff Superannuation Fund, Chairman of the Jersey Fiscal Policy Panel, and a non-executive director of Taylor Wimpey plc and the Yorkshire Building Society.

 In 2014 Kate was made a Dame for services to the economy.